-SEPTEMBER 8, in the year 70 AD, the Jewish capital of Jerusalem was destroyed by the Romans.
+SEPTEMBER 8th, 70 AD, the destruction of Jerusalem was complete.

 In 135 AD, after Bar Kokhba's revolt, Roman Emperor Hadrian renamed the Province "Syria Palaestina," and renamed Jerusalem "Aelia Capitolina," in an attempt to erase Jewish history from the area.

-Jews were even banned from entering the city on pain of death, though in 325 AD, Jews were allowed to enter once a year to pray at the Western Wall on Tisha B'Av.
+Jews were banned from entering Jerusalem on pain of death, though in 325 AD, Jews were allowed to enter once a year to pray at the Western Wall on Tisha B'Av.

-The Land of Israel was successively invaded or occupied:
+The Land of Israel was invaded or occupied by:

 390 AD Byzantine Empire

 750 AD Abbasid Caliphate

 1660 AD Druze Dynasty

 1799 AD French Napoleon